SkillsUnion/tamkeen-software/docs/1-frontend/html-css/layout.md

 <figure><img src="../assets/Align-items.png" alt=""><figcaption><p>flex, flex-direction, flex-wrap, justify-content, align-items</p></figcaption></figure>

-To truly become great at flex, please go through the exercises below, this will help you greatly when considering your user interfaces, which is what you users will ultimately see.
+To truly become great at flexbox, please go through the exercises below, this will help you greatly when considering user interfaces, which is what users will ultimately see.

 ### Exercises